Who’s Doing Instructional Guitar Videos Right?

 Enter the box, that is, the pentatonic box.

 Steve obviously has a long history of teaching that utilizes small bits of information with extensive explanation.
-The beauty here is that the student doesn’t get saturated by too much too soon – a mistake I made early on in my own teaching career.
+The beauty here is that the student isn’t saturated by too much too soon.
+This is a mistake I made early on in my own teaching career.